-There are so many things to do in Phuket, you could spend your entire vacation exploring its beaches and having great adventures.
-We’ve spent months on the island during our various visits and always find something new to do.
+There are so many things to do in Phuket, Thailand you could spend your entire vacation exploring its beaches and having great adventures.
+We’ve spent months on Thailand’s largest island island during our various visits and always find something new to do.

-With travel slowing down due to the pandemic, Thailand could very well be that pristine destination we remember so well from the early 2000s.
-The beaches and islands of Phuket and Krabi have been overrun with tourists and backpackers over the past decade, but if you want to discover some of the most beautiful scenery on earth, we suggest making your way to Thailand once things open up.
-We are tempted to head back ourselves to re-visit all the most amazing things to do in Phuket.
+The beaches and islands of Phuket and Krabi have been overrun with tourists and backpackers over the past decade, but if you want to discover some of the most beautiful scenery on earth, we suggest making your way to Thailand.

 We loved this tour because after paddling through sea caves into high cliff lagoons, we enjoyed an afternoon basking in the sun while making our own Kratongs (floating flower arrangement) to set sail after dark.